 - Thomas, Edmund (Accepted).
 The Theatres of Gaius Curio and the Evolution of the Baroque.
 In Architecture and Text.
 Fane-Saunders, Peter Cambridge Universuty Press.

 - Thomas, Edmund (2020).
 Movement through Ruins: Re-experiencing Ancient Baalbek with Jean de la Roque.
 In Early Modern Spaces in Motion: Design, Experience and Rhetoric.
-Skelton, Kimberley Amsterdam University Press.
+Skelton, Kimberley Amsterdam: Amsterdam University Press.
+163-188.

 - Foegen, Thorsten & Thomas, Edmund (2017).
 Interactions between Animals and Humans in Graeco-Roman Antiquity: Introduction.
 In Interactions between Animals and Humans in Graeco-Roman Antiquity.
 Foegen, Thorsten & Thomas, Edmund Berlin: De Gruyter.
 1-18.

 - Thomas, Edmund (2017).
 Performance Space.
 In The Oxford Handbook of the Second Sophistic.
 Johnson, William A. & Richter, Daniel S. Oxford: Oxford University Press.
 181-201.

 - Thomas, Edmund (2017).
 Urban Geographies of Human-Animal Relations in Classical Antiquity.
 In Interactions between Animals and Humans in Graeco-Roman Antiquity.
 Foegen, Thorsten & Thomas, Edmund Berlin: De Gruyter.
 339-368.

 - Thomas, Edmund (2015).
 Roman Architecture as Art?.
 In A Companion to Roman Art.
 Borg, Barbara Wiley Blackwell.
 344-364.